bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 matched to patterns.
 The branches in this `select!`, however, are futures that are awaited on.
 The first one that returns and matches its pattern is the branch that gets evaluated.
 If the return value does not match the pattern, the `select!` drops it and waits for another future.
-Since this is encompassed in an infinite loop, after a line is read and that branch evaluated, the process begins again and waits for more data to enter the stream.
+Due to the infinite loop, after a line is read and that branch evaluated, the process begins again and waits for more data to enter the stream.
 We only have one branch currently, but this will be important when we add another branch later.
 First thing's first though: we got a message from the stream!
 What do we